 If you can’t switch to a wired connection, moving to the less crowded 5 GHz space can help, by giving better bandwidth and less interference.
 Wired connections are better, but if your Roku doesn’t have one, moving to 5 GHz is the next best thing.
 I notice a big difference with video streaming at 5 GHz.

 5 GHz connections are faster too, but it’s generally being on the less crowded band with less interference that makes the difference.
+On older routers, or newer routers with dedicated band control, all it takes is giving your 2.4 GHz and 5 GHz bands different SSIDs, then put the Roku on the 5 GHz band.

 Switch to a lower resolution